SelenaYing/TI-Rover-Color-Music-Translator/README.md

 This project is perfect for STEM classrooms, makerspaces, or student-led workshops.
 It turns abstract coding and musical ideas into something **physical, playful, and memorable**.

 ---

-Let me know if you want a version with images, setup diagrams, or demo videos added later!